RcDevLabs/WooCommerce-Correios-International/readme.md

 ** Este plugin está em desenvolvimento e não deve ser usado em produção (ainda) **

+*Please note that this plugin is not build nor mantained by Correios.
+This only use their webservice*

 ### How To Use:

 - Download the files and unzip'em to `wp-content/plugins`